Driving down Social Media Way

 2. Driving lessons would only focus on what not to do.

 An average driving lesson would entail students being preached to about the dangers of speeding, drinking driving or not wearing a seatbelt.
-There may be a little advise on how to keep you and your car safe, eg. regular service checks, installing an alarm and NEVER allowing a stranger to get into your car would all constitute sound advice.
+There may be a little advice on how to keep you and your car safe, eg. regular service checks, installing an alarm and NEVER allowing a stranger to get into your car would all constitute sound advice.

 3. Driving lessons would NEVER take place in an actual car.